fabiankaraben/docsarchive-dev/content/typescript/5.1/project-configuration/tsconfig-json.md

 ## Details {#details}

 The `"compilerOptions"` property can be omitted, in which case the compiler’s defaults are used.
-See our full list of supported [Compiler Options](/typescript/5.1/project-configuration/tsconfig).
+See our full list of supported [Compiler Options ↗](https://www.typescriptlang.org/tsconfig.html).

 ## TSConfig Reference {#tsconfig-reference}

-To learn more about the hundreds of configuration options in the [TSConfig Reference](/typescript/5.1/project-configuration/tsconfig).
+To learn more about the hundreds of configuration options in the [TSConfig Reference ↗](https://www.typescriptlang.org/tsconfig.html).

 ## Schema {#schema}

-The `tsconfig.json` Schema can be found at [the JSON Schema Store](http://json.schemastore.org/tsconfig).
+The `tsconfig.json` Schema can be found at [the JSON Schema Store ↗](http://json.schemastore.org/tsconfig).